 If I weren't such a procrastinator, I'd have gotten the tree I wanted: Super Sapin!
-(Not a bird, not a plane.... ) Though our tree may not fly or save lives (it certainly won't save the earth), it does look as if it is set for take off, what with its long and HORIZONTAL arc... like a Boeing 747.
+(Not a bird, not a plane.... ) Though our tree may not fly or save lives (it certainly won't save the earth), it does look as if it were set for take off, what with its long and HORIZONTAL inclination... like a Boeing 747.

 "It's lopsided!"
 I point out to Jean-Marc, after he has placed the tree.
 "Wait a minute..."
 I remark, suspiciously.
 "Didn't it come with a stand?"

 "You mean the nursery didn't have stands for sale?"

 They never are!
 He was just trying to get out of buying a stand!
 Next, I discover his solution: our umbrella stand.
 He's swiped our umbrella stand to use for a tree brace.
 Pas vrai!

 If it weren't so amusing, to see that tree stuffed, de guingois, into the umbrella stand like a wet parapluie, I'd scream!
 But I am learning to laugh at these peculiarities.
 Take, for example, our bathroom light fixture, the one just above the mirror.
 When the screw fell out, we might have replaced it.
 Instead, a box of aspirin was set between the light and the mirror (now, when the box of asprin pops out, all we have to do is pick it up off the floor (easier to see than a small screw) and stick it back in its place).
 Ta-da!